santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/Data-Lake-Store/ICMs-for-ADLS-Gen-1.md

 2. Search for the Azure Data Lake Store product and select the 'Store' team.
 3. Set your title using this format: [Case Number][Severity][Premier/Pro/ARR]Short, Descriptive Title
 4. Choose most specific/accurate problem category and sub category, and fill in all required data.
 Also fill in 'Subscription Id' and 'Support Ticket Id' at the bottom of the form.
-5. 'Submit' and include your ICM number in your Service Desk case.
+5. 'Submit' and include your ICM number in your case.

 <br>
 <br>